NethermindEth/Forta-Agents/Benqi-Agents/Large-Pool-Withdrawal/README.md

 ## Description

-This agent detects withdrawals from pools where the withdrawal amount is more than __X%__ of the total pool size.
+This bot detects withdrawals from pools where the withdrawal amount is more than **X%** of the total pool size.
-The threshold variable __X__ is `THERSHOLD_PERCENTAGE` which is located in `agent.ts` and can be changed to get the desired results.
+The threshold variable **X** is `THERSHOLD_PERCENTAGE` which is located in `agent.ts` and can be changed to get the desired results.

 ## Supported Chains